sam.pikesley.org

 using this approach (is there? maybe I’ve missed something), so each Mastodon

-comment goes into a <div class="mastodon-comment">
+comment goes into a <article class="mastodon-comment">

-and then the
+and

-styles are all like
+then the styles are all like

 }